mikeobrien/Gribble/README.md

     table.DeleteMany(table.Duplicates(x => x.Values["Code"]));

 In some cases you may want to map the raw column names to an alias at runtime.
-This may especially so when allowing users to set values via an API.
+This may especially be so when allowing users to set values via an API.
 Lets say for example we had the following table:

     CREATE TABLE Address_F2A74B
     (